Tim Orth Memorial Foundation basketball jamboree returns after two years

 After a two-year absence due to the COVID-19 pandemic, the 24th annual Tim Orth Memorial Foundation Basketball Jamboree is returning to the Glencoe-Silver Lake High School gymnasium, 1825 16th St. E., Glencoe.

 The Tim Orth Memorial Foundation assists West Central Minnesota families who have children facing illness or injury.
-Money is awarded based on need and fund availability.
+Money is awarded based on need and the availability of funds.
 It’s named for Tim Orth, a BOLD High School student who was diagnosed with an inoperable brain tumor in December 1995.

 This year's in-person event is scheduled for 4 p.m.
 Saturday, April 2, with basketball games beginning at 5:30 p.m.
 Admission is $10 for adults and $6 for students.